CalebFenton/CalebFenton.github.io/source/_posts/building-with-and-detecting-jack.md

 ## Detecting Jack Created Files

-I was curious if it was possible to fingerprint Jack built _.dex_ files.
-If so, I wanted to add the fingerprints to the database in [APKiD](https://github.com/rednaga/APKiD).
+I was curious if it was possible to fingerprint Jack-built _.dex_ files.
+There's a lot of useful stuff you can do with [compiler fingerprinting](http://rednaga.io/2016/07/30/apkid_and_android_compiler_fingerprinting/) such as detecting malware.
+I wanted to add the fingerprints to the database in [APKiD](https://github.com/rednaga/APKiD).
 To find how the files are different, I built two _.dex_ files from the same Java but using different tools.
 In this case, `dx` and `jack.jar`.

 Here's a small _.dex_ file created with `dx`: